What Is the Cost to Replace Aluminum Wiring?

 The Aluminum Wiring Solution is Effective

-The aluminum wiring repair solution must actually work to reduce/eliminate the risk of fire.
-It must also pass inspection and meet the home insurance provider’s requirements.
+The aluminum wiring repair solution works to reduce/eliminate the risk of fire.
+And must also pass inspection and meet the home insurance provider’s requirements.

 Aluminum Wiring Solutions

 There are 2 aluminum wiring solutions Exquisite Electric offers that fit the above criteria; a complete replacement of the aluminum wires with copper wiring, or keeping the aluminum wiring and creating new and safe connections at each receptacle.